Japanese Encephalitis £89 per dose

 As with other illnesses transmitted by mosquitoes, you can protect yourself from Japanese encephalitis by avoiding mosquito bites.
 Insect repellent, mosquito nets and long-sleeved clothing will help you stay safe when travelling to an encephalitis area.

 You may also wish to travel outside the rainy season to limit your exposure to mosquitoes and the infections they carry.
-The Japanese encephalitis vaccine is the safest option for prevention and provides 98% protection against the virus.
+The Japanese encephalitis vaccine is the safest option for prevention and provides over 90% protection against the virus.

 How it works